 In this post, we’ll cover the ins and outs of the CSAT survey and share some proven tips on maximizing your customer satisfaction data.

 What is CSAT?

-CSAT surveys measure customer satisfaction with a specific experience.
+CSAT surveys tell you about customer satisfaction with a specific experience.
 A single question typically determines that: How would you rate your overall satisfaction with the service you received?

-Answer choices are graded on a scale, usually from 1-5, where 1 represents very unsatisfied and 5 represents very satisfied.
+Answer choices are graded on a scale, usually from one to five, where one represents very unsatisfied, and five represents very satisfied.